C23-PR588/autoforex-machine-learning/README.md

     return model
 ```
 ## Forecast a Week futures ahead
+Forecast a week which using per daily dataset(~3600 samples)

 Below are MAE, MSE, RMSE, MAPE, MASE for each currency:

 First Model: